AI for the Enterprise in 2017: Start Small, Scale Decisively

 We work better by focusing on framing the challenges and enabling computers to solve them.
 This leaves us more time to personally take care of our relations with the customers.

 Such an AI-first vision serves the early adopters to contextualize and remind them of greater rewards down the line.
-Following the vision, the company can undertake a journey to becoming AI-first.
+The vision serves as a beacon for late adopters on their journey of transformation.
 On this path, the following elements are developed:

 - Common and easily accessible best practices, standards, and learning structures